dayton-outar/smpl/SPECIFICATION.md

 - Logical operators: `and`, `or`, `not`

 Operator precedence, from highest to lowest is as follows: `∼`	⇒ `∗`, `/`, `%` ⇒ `+`, `−` ⇒ `&`, `|` ⇒ `=`, `>`, `<`, `≤`, `≥`, `≠`	⇒ `not`	⇒ `and`	⇒ `or`
-In order to apply a unary minus to an expression, the combinedexpression must be surrounded by parentheses.
+In order to apply a unary minus to an expression, the combined expression must be surrounded by parentheses.
 So the negative of the variable `x` is expressed as `(- x)`, not  `- x`.

 <div align="right">
     <b><a href="#smpl-specification"">↥ To Top</a></b>